ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

  subdivision three of this section.
-The [school] board  OF  EDUCATION  OR TRUSTEES,  THE chancellor OF THE CITY SCHOOL DISTRICT IN THE CASE OF THE CITY OF NEW YORK, or other  governing  body  shall  reapprove  any  such updated  code  only  after at least one public hearing that provides for the participation of school personnel, parents, students and  any  other interested parties.
+The [school] board  OF  EDUCATION  OR TRUSTEES,  THE chancellor OF THE CITY SCHOOL DISTRICT IN THE CASE OF THE CITY OF NEW YORK, or other  governing  body  shall  reapprove  any  such updated code only after at least one public hearing (THAT COMMENCED UPON THIRTY  DAYS'  NOTICE)  that  provides  for  the participation of school personnel, parents, students and any other interested parties.
   b.
 Each district OR PUBLIC SCHOOL, OR BOARD OF COOPERATIVE EDUCATIONAL SERVICES shall file a copy of its codes of conduct with the commissioner and [all] ANY amendments to such code shall be filed  with  the  commis- sioner no later than thirty days after their adoption.
   § 3.
 Section 17 of chapter 123 of the laws of 2003 amending the educa-
  tion law relating to establishing the community district education coun- cil  within  the  New  York  city  community  school district system, is amended to read as follows:
   § 17.
 This act shall take effect immediately; provided, however,  that [the  provisions]  SECTIONS  ONE THROUGH TWELVE, FOURTEEN AND FIFTEEN of this act shall be deemed repealed on the same date as sections 1 through 20, 24 and 26 through 30 of chapter 91 of the laws of 2002.
   § 4.
 Section 3214 of the education law, as amended by chapter  181  of the  laws  of  2000,  subparagraph  1 of paragraph c of subdivision 3 as amended by chapter 430 of the laws of 2006, paragraphs d and f of subdi- vision 3 as amended by chapter 425 of the laws of 2002, paragraph  e  of subdivision 3 as amended by chapter 170 of the laws of 2006, paragraph g of  subdivision  3 as amended by chapter 352 of the laws of 2005, clause (v) of subparagraph 3 of paragraph g of  subdivision  3  as  amended  by chapter  378  of  the laws of 2007, paragraphs a, b and c of subdivision 3-a as amended by chapter 147 of the laws of 2001 and subdivision  7  as amended  by  section 9 of part YYY of chapter 59 of the laws of 2017, is amended to read as follows:
   § 3214.
 Student  placement,  suspensions  and  transfers.
 1. [School
  delinquent.
 A minor under seventeen years of age, required by any of the provisions  of  part one of this article to attend upon instruction, who is an habitual truant from such instruction  or  is  irregular  in  such attendance  or  insubordinate  or  disorderly  or  disruptive or violent during such attendance, is a school delinquent.
   2. Special day schools.
 The school authorities of any city  or  school district  may  establish  schools  or  set  apart rooms in public school buildings for the instruction of school delinquents, and fix the  number of  days  per  week  and the hours per day of required attendance, which shall not be less than is required of minors attending the full time day schools.
+  2-a. a.
+Violent pupil.
+For the purposes of this  section,  a  violent pupil  is  an  elementary or secondary student under twenty-one years of age who:
+  (1) commits an act of violence upon a teacher, administrator or  other school employee;
+  (2)  commits,  while  on  school district property, an act of violence upon another student or any other person lawfully upon said property;
+ S. 1040--B  8

+  (3) possesses, while  on  school  district  property,  a  gun,  knife, explosive  or  incendiary bomb, or other dangerous instrument capable of causing physical injury or death;
+  (4)  displays, while on school district property, what appears to be a gun, knife, explosive or incendiary bomb or other  dangerous  instrument capable of causing death or physical injury;
+  (5)  threatens,  while on school district property, to use any instru- ment that appears capable of causing physical injury or death;
+  (6) knowingly and intentionally damages or destroys the personal prop- erty of a teacher, administrator, other school district employee or  any person lawfully upon school district property; or
+  (7)  knowingly  and  intentionally damages or destroys school district property.
+  b.
+Disruptive pupil.
+For the purposes of this section,  a  disruptive pupil  is  an  elementary or secondary student under twenty-one years of age who is  substantially  disruptive  of  the  educational  process  or substantially  interferes  with  the teacher's authority over the class- room.
-  2-a.  a.]
-NOTWITHSTANDING ANY PROVISION OF LAW, RULE OR REGULATION TO THE CONTRARY, THIS SECTION SHALL APPLY TO  ALL  PUBLIC  SCHOOLS  IN  THE STATE.
-WHENEVER  THE  TERM  "BOARD  OF EDUCATION OR SUPERINTENDENT OF SCHOOLS" IS USED IN THIS SECTION, IT SHALL BE DEEMED TO INCLUDE BOARD OF TRUSTEES, THE CHANCELLOR OF THE CITY SCHOOL DISTRICT IN THE CASE OF  THE CITY SCHOOL DISTRICT OF THE CITY OF NEW YORK, COMMUNITY BOARDS OF EDUCA- TION  AND  COMMUNITY  SUPERINTENDENTS  GOVERNING  COMMUNITY DISTRICTS IN ACCORDANCE WITH THE PROVISIONS OF ARTICLE FIFTY-TWO-A OF THIS CHAPTER.
+  3. Suspension of a pupil] NOTWITHSTANDING ANY PROVISION OF  LAW,  RULE OR  REGULATION  TO  THE CONTRARY, THIS SECTION SHALL APPLY TO ALL PUBLIC SCHOOLS  IN  THE  STATE  INCLUDING  CHARTER  SCHOOLS  PURSUANT  TO  THE PROVISIONS  OF  PARAGRAPH (C) OF SUBDIVISION ONE OF SECTION TWENTY-EIGHT HUNDRED FIFTY-THREE OF THIS CHAPTER.
+WHENEVER THE TERM "BOARD OF  EDUCA- TION  OR SUPERINTENDENT OF SCHOOLS" IS USED IN THIS SECTION, IT SHALL BE DEEMED TO INCLUDE BOARD OF TRUSTEES, THE CHANCELLOR OF THE  CITY  SCHOOL DISTRICT  IN  THE  CASE  OF  THE CITY SCHOOL DISTRICT OF THE CITY OF NEW YORK,  COMMUNITY  BOARDS  OF  EDUCATION  AND  COMMUNITY  SUPERINTENDENTS GOVERNING COMMUNITY DISTRICTS IN ACCORDANCE WITH THE PROVISIONS OF ARTI- CLE FIFTY-TWO-A OF THIS CHAPTER.
- S. 1040--A  8

   2. SUSPENSION  OF A STUDENT.
 THE BOARD OF EDUCATION OR TRUSTEES,  THE CHANCELLOR OF THE CITY SCHOOL DISTRICT IN THE CASE OF  THE  CITY  SCHOOL DISTRICT  OF  THE  CITY OF NEW YORK, SUPERINTENDENT OF SCHOOLS, DISTRICT SUPERINTENDENT OF SCHOOLS AND THE PRINCIPAL  OF  THE  SCHOOL  WHERE  THE STUDENT ATTENDS SHALL HAVE THE POWER TO SUSPEND A STUDENT AS FOLLOWS:
   A.  FOR  A  PERIOD NOT TO EXCEED FIVE CONSECUTIVE SCHOOL DAYS PROVIDED THAT THE SUSPENSION OF SUCH STUDENT IS NOT PROHIBITED BY  SECTION  TWEN-